opengovsg/design-system/react/README.md

 > `libphonenumber-js` is a peer dependency of this design system, and version 8 is automatically installed if your `npm` version is >= 7

-If you're on npm version 4 to 6, install `libphonenumber-js` explicitly.
+If you're on npm version 4 to 6, install `libphonenumber-js` explicitly by executing the following command.

 ```bash
 $ npm install libphonenumber-js